 Upon her graduation from Guilford College they moved to Boston, Massachusetts so that Arthur could attend the Harvard Business School in Cambridge.
 After graduating with a Master’s in Business Administration they moved to the Palo Alto, California area where he took a job as a sales engineer with Hewlett Packard.
 She worked as a teacher or librarian during those early years.

 They had 4 children: Beverly Kyle Haines, Donel Arthur Haines, Barry Ray Haines and Kurt Olmsted Kingsley Haines.
-Unfortunately, Kurt Olmsted died in 1990 at 19 years old of an accidental drowning in the Sierra Nevada Mountains on a weekend trip while he was attend the University of California at Berkeley.
+Unfortunately, Kurt Olmsted died in 1990 at 19 years old of an accidental drowning in the Sierra Nevada Mountains on a weekend trip while he was attending the University of California at Berkeley.

 They stayed in Northern California the majority of their marriage first in Atherton and later Sacramento.
 Arthur loved convertible Fiats and belonged to the Fiat Club.
 They had many wonderful times driving around beautiful California with the club.
 Arthur died in 1992 at 60 from a heart attack.
 Beverly remained in their home until 2016 when she moved into a Board & Care in Rocklin, California.